 - Who has permissions on what content and why?

 - How are related documents referenced, if at all?

-Taking the time to complete this often complex and time consuming task really helps later on when it comes to migrating content.
-Remember a new document management system will likely be in service for years, if not tens of years, so it is worth putting the man hours in at the beginning to get things organised.
+Taking the time to complete this often complex and time-consuming task really helps later on when it comes to migrating content.
+Remember a new document management system will likely be in service for years, if not tens of years, so it is worth putting the man hours in at the beginning to get things organized.

-SharePoint offers really powerful metadata features.
+SharePoint and OneDrive offer really powerful metadata features.
 Documents can have all kinds of data and properties assigned to them:

 - Long form descriptions, using rich text

 - Reference numbers or IDs, often auto generated